spyridon-ninos/jaxb-custom-bindings-example/README.md

 mvn clean verify
 ```

-There are two XSD files, one called SimpleResponse.xsd and another one
-called XjbResponse.xsd.
-The second one has also a binding file
-associated with it (XjbResponse.xjb), which essentially describes that
+There is a binding file (XjbResponse.xjb), which essentially describes that
 we want to substitute the XmlGregorianCalendar with a different type
 (LocalDate for an xml date and LocalTime for an xml time type).
 Once you compile the project, you can see the generated java classes